 - Aircraft: Boeing 787-9 Dreamliner

 This route is one of the most exciting re-entries to the longest flights list.
-For years, traveling between New York and New Zealand meant at least one — often two — stops, but thanks to the range and efficiency of the Dreamliner, you can now fly it nonstop.
-Operated by Qantas in partnership with Air New Zealand, this transpacific marathon has replaced older long-haul contenders like Manila–New York.
+For years, traveling between New York and New Zealand meant at least one, often two, stops, but thanks to the range of the Dreamliner you can now fly it nonstop.
+Two carriers run it as separate services: Air New Zealand launched the first nonstop in 2022 (NZ1/NZ2), and Qantas added its own in 2023 (QF3/QF4).
+Both use the Boeing 787-9, so you can shop either airline for the better fare or schedule.

 I haven’t flown this exact pairing yet, but I’ve crossed the Pacific on similar-length Dreamliner flights, and the comfort upgrade over older aircraft is noticeable.
 Larger windows, better cabin air pressure, and improved humidity all help with that “I just flew halfway around the planet” fatigue.